11 Things to Do in Budapest in August

 Concert at the A38| ©Juan D

-In August, dozens of cool concerts will rock the A38 Ship, a repurposed Ukrainian cargo ship that today is one of the most popular venues in Budapest.
-The parties on board are plentiful, although they usually follow an order: at the beginning of August you can enjoy alternative rock bands, while in the middle of the month the hardcore and punk genres predominate.
+In August, dozens of fantastic concerts will rock the A38 Ship, a repurposed Ukrainian cargo ship that is now one of Budapest’s most popular gathering spots.
+Parties on board are plentiful, though they usually follow a schedule: in early August you can enjoy alternative rock bands, while in mid-August hardcore and punk genres dominate.

-Of course, the peak of the event takes place at the end of August, usually on the 31st of the month itself, where legendary figures of one of the above genres are usually invited.
-It is an exclusive event of the month of August that you can not miss, as it promises a lot and always ends up bringing surprises.
-For more information, I advise you to visit the website of this great event.
+That said, the highlight of the event takes place at the end of August, usually on the 31st, when legendary figures from one of the aforementioned genres are typically invited.
+It’s an exclusive August event you can’t miss, as it promises a lot and always ends up delivering surprises.
+For more information, I recommend visiting the website for this great event.

 8. Have a picnic on the Liberty Bridge

-The weekends in August are very different from the other months, as a picnic event is held on the very Freedom Bridge.
-What a place!
-On those dates this historic bridge will be closed to car traffic for four week ends and the space will be totally free for your use.
+Weekends in August are very different from those in other months, as a picnic event is held right on Liberty Bridge itself.
+What a spot!
+During this time, this historic bridge will be closed to car traffic for four weekends, and the space will be completely open for public use.

-The atmosphere is usually great here, with local bands, flamenco and swing dancers, zumba and yoga instructors and all kinds of aspiring artists entertaining the crowds.
-So bring your friends and have fun with a nice picnic on a sunset with spectacular views.
+The atmosphere here is usually fantastic, with local bands, flamenco and swing dancers, Zumba and yoga instructors, and all kinds of aspiring artists entertaining the crowds.
+So bring your friends and enjoy a nice picnic at sunset with spectacular views.

 9. Enjoy the Sziget Festival